Resende-Lab/EarCV/README.rst

 Dependencies
 ^^^^^^^^^^^^

 Clone this repo and make sure you have all the dependencies installed on your python environment of choice.
-Instructions below are use Linux (Ubuntu).
+Instructions below are for Linux (Ubuntu).
+You can use EarCV with WIndows or MacOS as well, instllation of dependencies will vary slightly.

 Dependencies:

 * OpenCV 2
-* numpy
+* Numpy
-* scipy
+* Scipy
-* pyzbar (optional, QR code module)
+* Py-zbar (optional, QR code module)
 * PlantCV (optional, Color correction module)

 For simplicity, use pip for installation of dependecies::
 	sudo apt-get install -y python3-pip

 I reccomend you use a virtual environment.
 I like 'virtualenv', but you can use any you like or none at all::
 	pip install virtualenv virtualenvwrapper
 	nano ~/.bashrc

 Add this to your './bashrc' file::
 	# virtualenv and virtualenvwrapper
 	export WORKON_HOME=$HOME/.local/bin/.virtualenvs
 	export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3